Roberto Durán: Welterweight and The Brawl in Montreal

 Vacating the Lightweight title was a buildup for an attempt at the Welterweight title.
-Durán earned wins against former WBC Welterweight Champion Carlos Palomino and Zeferino Gonzales, among others, setting the stage for a title bout against then-undefeated WBC Welterweight Champion Sugar Ray Leonard.
+Durán earned wins against former WBC Welterweight Champion Carlos Palomino and Zeferino Gonzales, among others.
+These victories set the stage for a title bout against then-undefeated WBC Welterweight Champion Sugar Ray Leonard.
 The venue chosen was the Olympic Stadium in Montreal (the same location where Leonard won an Olympic gold medal during the 1976 Summer Olympics).
 Durán resented the fact that he was getting only one-fifth of the money that Leonard was getting, despite the fact that Durán was entering the bout with an incredible 71–1 record and seen by many as the best boxer of the decade of the 1970s.
 To the surprise of Leonard and his camp, who had expected a warm homecoming from the place where Leonard had won Olympic gold, Leonard only got a mixed reception in Montreal, while Durán was incredibly popular with the crowd, with Leonard later admitting that Durán's popularity in Canada "threw me for a loop".
 On June 20, 1980, Durán captured the WBC Welterweight title by defeating Leonard via a 15-round unanimous decision (145–144, 148–147, 146–144), although it was incorrectly announced as a majority decision in the ring with the 148–147 scorecard being incorrectly announced as 147–147.
 The fight became known as "The Brawl in Montreal".

 "No Más" in New Orleans

 After defeating Leonard in Montreal, Durán gained iconic status in his home country, Panama.
 Leonard initiated the rematch clause and asked for the fight to be the following November.
 In their second fight, Leonard successfully changed his tactics, using more footwork and movement than he had in their first fight, and Durán was unable to get Leonard against the ropes.
 During the seventh round, after Leonard had gained a slight lead on the scorecards, he began taunting and mocking Durán.
 Towards the end of the eighth round, Durán suddenly stopped fighting, and according to referee Octavio Meyran and ABC commentator Howard Cosell, Durán repeatedly said "No más" ("no more"), which was denied by Durán, his cornermen Ray Arcel and Freddie Brown, and his manager Carlos Eleta, with Durán claiming he had said "No quiero pelear con el payaso" ("I do not want to fight with this clown [Leonard]").
 According to Meyran, in addition to saying "No más", Durán also said in broken English "I don't box anymore".
 In a 2016 interview, Durán claimed that what he actually said was, "No sigo" ("I won't go on").
-For a brief time after the "No más" debacle, Durán retired from boxing, but soon changed his mind, not wanting to end on such a bad note.
+For a brief time after the "No más" debacle, Durán retired from boxing, but soon changed his mind, not wanting to end his career on such a bad note.